 by our out-patient procedure without drugs or surgery.

-In order to begin to understand complexity of headaches and migraines, it’s important to know that nerves from the head (cranial nerves) and nerves from the neck (the top six spinal nerves) blend together in a phenomenon known as “convergence”.
+In order to begin to understand complexity of the issue and the cause of headaches and migraines, it’s important to know that nerves from the head (cranial nerves) and nerves from the neck (the top six spinal nerves) blend together in a phenomenon known as “convergence”.
 That means that many headaches, in all their varieties come from stressed, inflamed or damaged upper cervical spinal structures that are not commonly “well-visualized” (seen) in MRI brain and cervical spine studies.
 These structures include parts of your head and neck anatomy that you likely have not heard of, and some that you have.
 These are the main pain generators in the head and neck.

 - Static Stabilizer Ligaments of the CCJ 2.
 Special MRI view.